 It’s no wonder that gulping down 16 cups of milk seems like a more attractive and less time-consuming option.

-- Drinking a gallon of milk might be less time-consuming than eating the equivalent 2,400 calories.
+- Drinking a gallon of milk is less time-consuming than eating the equivalent 2,400 calories.

-- You will reach your goal weight quickly on this diet.
+- You’ll reach your goal weight quickly on this diet.

 - This diet may work well for weightlifters or bodybuilders.

-A gallon of milk provides certain nutrients in very high amounts.
+A gallon of milk provides very high amounts of certain nutrients.
 But that’s not always a good thing.
-Consider the 1,680 milligrams of sodium, which is 73 percent of the daily recommended limit.
-That’s also before you calculate all the other foods and beverages you’d consume in that same day.
+Consider the 1,920 milligrams (mg) of sodium, 83 percent of the daily recommended limit according to the 2015-2020 Dietary Guidelines for Americans.
+That’s without eating or drinking anything else.

 Cons of the GOMAD diet